programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ## Adding Additional Jars

 Pots were made in many different forms by different communities in Papua New Guinea and West Papua.
 There are models and information panels for 29 communities in the folders provided.
-If you want to experiment with adding them, the following table provides the model name, matching panel, location and colour parameter name to use.
+If you want to experiment with adding them (Figure 17), the following table provides the model name, matching panel, location and colour parameter name to use.
 Each needs a model name, panel name and a site/torus (game only).
 These can be called anything (avoid special characters), but remember to declare them.

 | Model | Texture | Position | Colour |
 | --- | --- | --- | ---|